Frequently Asked Questions

 We invest exclusively in opportunities that have the potential to improve human health with an emphasis on therapeutic agents including platform technologies, research tools, medical devices, diagnostics and healthcare IT.

 How much does BioAdvance invest?

-Our initial investment in a company or technology is typically $250,000-$500,000.
+Our initial investment in a company or technology is typically $500,000 to $1,500,000.
 This commitment is made in two or more tranches, based on value-creating or de-risking milestones.
-Over the life of a company we may invest up to $1.5M.
+Over the life of a company we may invest up to $5M.
 The goal of our investment is to increase the company’s ability to raise additional capital, attract grant revenue, or partner the technology with a larger company if the milestones are achieved.
-Before making a seed investment, we often make a small investment of up to approximately $50,000 (sometimes referred to as “pre-seed” or “pilot” funding) to help obtain information that would be important to us in making the larger investment.
-If successful, these pilot investments may subsequently “graduate” to a larger investment.

 What stage of company is appropriate for a BioAdvance investment?